Anime's Golden Age?

 - Hayao Miyazaki: Director who did some of his best work during this period.
 Miyazaki has had an amazing, long career, and is beloved by fans worldwide.

 Of course, there are many people to thank for all these quality shows.
 But booms can't happen without exceptionally talented, hard-working people leading the troops into battle.

-Is the late 90s - early 00s spike in anime quality real, or is it just my nostalgia getting in the way of rational observation?
+Is the late 1990s to early 2000s spike in anime quality real, or is it just my nostalgia getting in the way of rational observation?
 I think it's not so much that anime from 2010 to 2019 was so bad, but, a lot of it just wasn't being made anymore for people like me: women, and people who wanted the deep, heavy, serious, and mature stuff.
 Because what we got was mostly slapstick comedy, loli/imouto fetish-catering stuff, and like a million shows about an otaku guy waking up in a magical pantyland.
 It was okay and all, but it was not what I got into anime for in the first place.